viggy28/pg_savior/README.md

 1. Clone the repository.
 2. Navigate to the repository directory.
 3. Run `make` to build the extension.
-4. Run `make install` to install the extension.
+4. Run `sudo make install` to install the extension.

 ## Demo